ABC Radio Adelaide

-ABC Radio Adelaide (call sign: 5AN) is the ABC Local Radio station for Adelaide.
+891 ABC Adelaide (call sign: 5AN) is the ABC Local Radio station in Adelaide, Australia.
 It is broadcast at 891 kHz on the AM band, on DAB digital radio and on the ABC Listen app.
 It is also available on Digital TV on channel 25 in Adelaide.

 History

 5AN started transmitting on 15 October 1937 with equipment located in the central telephone exchange, and a radio mast located in Post Office Place.
 The station transmitter moved to Brooklyn Park, already the site of 5CL's transmitter, on 4 May 1944.

 The radio mast was moved from the east side of the building to the south side in 1952 to make way for a road to the projected new airport.
 The proximity of the transmitter site to the airport was inconvenient for both operations, so a new transmitter site was built in open fields at Pimpala, at the corner of Sherriffs and Hillier Roads, Reynella, and was opened on 20 September 1961 by the Postmaster-General C W Davidson.

 New transmitters for 5AN and 5CL, rated at 50 kW, manufactured by STC, had been installed in the building by the Postmaster-General's Department.
 The final stage of each transmitter contained three parallel 3J/261E air cooled triodes running in class C at 90% efficiency.
-These were driven by a class B modulator with the same type of valves.
-The outputs of the two transmitters were fed by separate transmission lines to the coupling hut at the base of the guyed mast antenna, which accepted and radiated both signals.
+These were driven by a class B modulator with the same type of valves.The outputs of the two transmitters were fed by separate transmission lines to the coupling hut at the base of the guyed mast antenna, which accepted and radiated both signals.

 The ABC radio studios, previously in a converted church and stables on Hindmarsh Square, and "Football House", on the opposite side of the square, were in 1974 relocated to an eight-storey building in Collinswood, for many years the home of the ABC television studios.

 In 2000 the "5AN" branding was replaced with "891 ABC Adelaide".
 In the 1980s the radio manager was David Hill.

+891 ABC Adelaide is scheduled to move from Collinswood to a new arts precinct on the site of the old Adelaide Central bus station in Franklin Street, Adelaide by 2031.